 One of the main goals of postal operators is to make sure packages and goods move quickly and without delays.

-That requires the need to comply with international law and cross border trade regulations.
+That requires the need to comply with international law and cross-border trade regulations.
 But it is not only about understanding and following the law.
 To be truly efficient, a postal operator must automate as many of the internal processes as possible.
-Only then can they truly effectively fulfil this crucial goal.
+Only then can they truly effectively fulfill this crucial goal.

 HS codes and Electronic Declarations